anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-A-Visual-History-of-Nobel-Prize-Winner.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="9.-Age-differences-between-prize-categories">9.
-Age differences between prize categories<a class="anchor-link" href="#9.-Age-differences-between-prize-categories"> </a></h2><p>The plot above shows us a lot!
+<h2 id="Age-differences-between-prize-categories">Age differences between prize categories<a class="anchor-link" href="#Age-differences-between-prize-categories"> </a></h2><p>The plot above shows us a lot!
 We see that people use to be around 55 when they received the price, but nowadays the average is closer to 65.
 But there is a large spread in the laureates' ages, and while most are 50+, some are very young.</p>
 <p>We also see that the density of points is much high nowadays than in the early 1900s -- nowadays many more of the prizes are shared, and so there are many more winners.
 We also see that there was a disruption in awarded prizes around the Second World War (1939 - 1945). </p>
 <p>Let's look at age trends within different prize categories.</p>
 </div>